 Storing the Vax ONEPWR Blade 4

 The Vax ONEPWR Blade 4 comes with a wall mount so you needn’t run the risk of knocking it over wherever you store it.
 I did find it quite easy not to prop it up sufficiently and had to grab to arrest a fall sometimes, so I’d say you wouldn’t want to go without the mount wherever you store the machine.
-When it comes to cupboard space, the vac isn’t greedy, so it’s a sound choice for smaller homes.
+When it comes to cupboard space, the vac isn’t greedy, so it’s a sound choice for smaller homes or flats, too.

 How does it rate online?